Nelson00011/MERNstudy1/README.md

 `main image`

 ## Description:
 MERN basic application for fun practice and Vase building.
-The Expression One Vase A day will teach you more than spending hours trying to perfectly make one vase.
+The Expression *One Vase A day will teach you more than spending hours trying to perfectly make one vase.*

 ## Technology Stack
 - **Frontend/Client:** React.js, HTML5, CSS, framework, etc.
 - **API:** api calls or external sources used
-- **Backend/Server:** node.js/express, include databases
+- **Backend/Server:** node.js/express, MongoDB

 <h2 align="center">Video:</h2>